cdobrich/btnx-config/README.md

 `Could not find the program 'gksu'`

-This means the helper program 'gksu' is not installed on your system.
+This means you are running an older version of BTNX-Config and the helper program 'gksu' is not installed on your system.
+Please update to the newer version of BTNX-Config which supports modern Linux `pkexec` commands instead.

 Debian and Ubuntu have both decided to move away from using the `gksu`, `gksudo`, `kdesu`, and `kdesudo` programs for security concerns.
 You can try to install this program IF it is available for your Linux system.
 But these programs are being gradually phased out, in favor of using the simple `sudo` command.
 Instead you should simply invoke the program from a commandline window using the more common `sudo` command:

 `sudo btnx-config`